 This provides a cooling effect in summer and inside the base, a 360° Glass HEPA filter removes those unwanted particles from the air.
 These include pollen, bacteria and fluff down to a mere 0.3 microns.

 There’s also a layer of activated carbon granules that the air passes through on the way up that helps eliminates any odors and toxins, which might be present in paint or home cleaning products.
-Up the budget to $600 (For the latest prices and discounts, check here) and you can get a model that also provides heating.
+Up the budget a little (For the latest prices and discounts, check here) and you can get a model that also provides heating.

 To set the Cool Link up, you attach the top part to the base, and can use the provided remote or use your smartphone with the app.
 This asks for your WiFi details to set up a connection to the unit.